Activepieces vs n8n: open-source automation compared

 Licensing model

 n8n uses a "Sustainable Use License" (formerly fair-code).
-The source is open, but commercial self-hosting restrictions exist.
 You can self-host for internal use; selling n8n as a service requires a commercial license.

 Activepieces uses the MIT license — the most permissive open-source license.
 No restrictions on commercial use, embedding, or redistribution.